rylincoln/developer.fulcrumapp.com/_expression-examples/week-number.md

 ---
 layout: default
 section: expressions
-title: "Generate the week number"
+title: "Generate The Week Number"
 description: "Use this in a calculation field to return the week number from the current date or from a date field."
 category: section
 ---